Feirell/nd-bezier/README.md

 This package aims to help with the usage of n-dimensional Bézier curves.
 Those curves are mostly used to model paths or to interpolate between values.

-Alot of work has gone into making this package as fast as possible, have a look at the performance section.
+A lot of work has gone into making this package as fast as possible, have a look at the performance section.

-This package also provides other ulitity functions such as the `findTs` which is the reverse for the `at` function as well as the `nearestTs` to find the nearest ts for a given point.
+This package also provides other utility functions such as the `findTs` which is the reverse for the `at` function as well as the `nearestTs` to find the nearest ts for a given point.

 ## API